Smart Farmer

 My colleague designed some nice farm animals.
 The hardest part was that these animals have different sizes, but that their legs should be identical (because they needed to fit in the same space in the game board).
 But they still needed too look like cute horses, sheep, pigs and cows.
 To avoid that the heads of the horses and cows would hinder the placement of the fences, all animals are orientated 45°.
 This also looked less rigid.

 Early versions also included a big farm or barn.
 But a big barn would only add cost to the game without adding any real playing value, so we removed it again.
 Instead we choose to add more animals.
 You now have 2 of each species (8 in total).
 This opened up the concept to different kind of challenges.
-The final game has therefor two playing modes:
+The final game has therefore two playing modes:

 Starter, Junior and Expert levels show challenges with pairs of animals.
 The object of the game is to make sure they end up in the same paddock.
 These challenges don’t include the drinking troughs.
 This means that most of the final challenges don’t even resemble the original pen and pencil concept any more.